fabiuslongo/pycaspar/README.md

 ---------------

-By the means of two testing procedure IoT direct commands can be tested, whose entities are defined in the Smart Enviroment interface:
+By the means of two testing procedure IoT direct commands can be tested, whose entities are defined in the Smart Enviroment Interface:

 * _set the cooler at 27 degrees in the bedroom_